rwynn/monstache-site/src/advanced.md

 - apply the 2nd merge patch to v1 to get v2

-The timestamps associated with these merge patches are in seconds since the epoch, taken from the timestamp recorded in the oplog when the insert or update occured.
+The timestamps associated with these merge patches are in seconds since the epoch, taken from the timestamp recorded in the oplog when the insert or update occurred.

 To enable the merge patches feature in monstache you need to add the following to you TOML config: